Training the next generation

 Mr Isuru Wijesinghe

-Isuru’s project will focus on AI for motion modelling in radiotherapy, Theme 1, WP1.
-This research aims to envisage a hybrid modelling approach that integrates biomechanical models of the relevant organs with deep learning techniques (Deep Motion Models) to estimate internal anatomical deformations in real-time.
+Isuru’s project focussed on AI for motion modelling in radiotherapy, Theme 1, WP1.
+This research aimed to envisage a hybrid modelling approach that integrates biomechanical models of the relevant organs with deep learning techniques (Deep Motion Models) to estimate internal anatomical deformations in real-time.

 Isuru holds a Degree in Master of Science (Engineering) from the University of Moratuwa.